MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 MicroEJ Format: Display
 =======================

-The display buffer holds a pixel encoding which is:
+The display back buffer holds a pixel encoding which is:

 * standard: see :ref:`section_image_standard_output`,
 * grayscale: see :ref:`section_image_grayscale_output`,